marlisschneider/marlisschneider.github.io/index.md

 In my research, I examine social influences on individual behavior and beliefs as well as their potential consequences for societal outcomes such as intergenerational inequality.

-I obtained both MS and BS in Economics at the [University Mannheim](https://www.vwl.uni-mannheim.de/en/).
+I obtained both MS and BS in economics at the [University Mannheim](https://www.vwl.uni-mannheim.de/en/).

 ---